Roadmap

 Custom OpenXR extensions

-Extensions for querying spatial display geometry, rendering modes, eye tracking, and binding compositor output to application windows on both Windows and macOS
+Extensions for querying spatial display geometry, rendering modes, eye tracking, and binding compositor output to application windows across Windows, macOS, and Android

 Unity plugin with sample scene